Current University of Illinois patrons and courtesy card patrons may authorize another library borrower to check out

 Library materials checked out by proxy will appear on the library account of the library borrower who authorized the proxy.
 These items will receive the loan period for which the authorizing patron is eligible.
 For example: if a graduate student who is a proxy for a faculty member checks out material for the faculty member, those items will appear on the faculty member’s account, and will have the loan period for which the faculty member is eligible.

-To renew items checked out on the authorizing patron’s library account, contact the Circulation Desk.
+To renew items checked out on the authorizing patron’s library account, contact Central Access Services.
 Inform them of your proxy status and give the name of the authorizing patron.
-The Circulation Desk can then renew the items.
+Central Access Services can then renew the items.

 You can’t use your proxy authorization to request books through the Online Catalog or the I-Share Catalog for the authorizing patron.
 However, if the authorizing patron uses their own account to request items through the library catalog, you can pick those items up at any library location for them.

 When requesting I-Share items, please keep in mind that I-Share items can only be checked out to the account from which the request was placed.

 You generally can’t request articles online from the library collection for the authorizing patron.
 The exception is the Library’s DocExpress service, available through the Interlibrary Loan Office.
 DocExpress allows you to request PDF photocopies of articles the library owns in print.
 There is no charge for faculty, graduate students, or staff, but there is a fee for undergraduate students.

 Placing Materials on Reserve